DTJF/libpruio/src/doc/_3_pins.md

 default \Proj configures the Action Qualifiers to set both outputs to high state at the beginning of a period and switch to low state when the counter matches the duty value.
-The default configuration can get overriden in array PwmMod::AcCtl.
+The default configuration can get overriden in array PwmMod::AqCtl.
 This three dimensional array contains the configurations for the Action Qualifiers.
+Find a use case in [example qep](ChaExamples.html#SubSecExaQep), where the two A and B outputs of a quadrature encoder get simulated by a PWMSS-PWM subsystem.

 | Index | Value | Description                                                                    |
 | :---: | :---: | :----------------------------------------------------------------------------- |